cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 ⚠️ The Cypress Component Testing library is still in **Alpha**.
 We are rapidly developing and expect that the API may undergo breaking changes.
 Contribute to its development by submitting feature requests or issues [here](https://github.com/cypress-io/cypress/).

-⚠️ Cypress component testing is in still in **Alpha**.
-We are rapidly developing and expect that the API may undergo breaking changes.
-Contribute to its development by submitting feature requests or issues in the [cypress repo](https://github.com/cypress-io/cypress/).

 </alert>

 ## What is Component Testing